 (a) The hours of operation of a sidewalk cafe shall be limited to the hours of operation of the associated restaurant.
 In no event shall the hours of operation go past 12:00 midnight.

 (b) Outdoor dining is separate from a sidewalk cafe, as it is defined as any part of a food establishment located outdoors.
+Outdoor dining is permitted in locations subject to the exclusive approval of the Mayor and Council.
+The inclusion of outdoor dining will not require any additional parking based upon the number of permitted tables and/or permitted seats.

 (c) Adequate lighting shall be provided to promote safe passage of pedestrians and for patrons.

 (d) Awnings and/or umbrellas may be used in conjunction with the sidewalk cafe.
 Awnings shall be adequately secured.
 Awnings, including supporting structures, must be within the property line.
 The bottom of the awning shall be seven feet from the ground.

+(e) Parklets shall be permitted in locations subject to the exclusive approval of the Mayor and Council.

 (12) Temporary construction trailers and one sign, not exceeding 50 cumulative square feet, advertising the prime contractor, subcontractor(s), architect, block and lot identifier data of the lot, financing institution and similar data for the period of construction, beginning with the issuance of a construction permit and concluding with the issuance of a certificate of occupancy or one year, whichever is less, provided said trailer(s) and sign are on the site where construction is taking place and set back at least 10 feet from all street and lot lines.